prometheus-community/ux-research/prom-otel-research/research-plan.md

 ### Feature Priorities:
 - What improvements would provide the most value to users working with both systems?
 - Which resource attribute use cases are most important to support natively?
+## Research Methodology
+### User Interviews (Qualitative)
+- Conduct 30-minute semi-structured interviews with (X no. of) engineers who use both systems
+- Focus on understanding their current workflows, pain points, and mental models
+- Have them walk through specific tasks while thinking aloud (nice-to-have)
+### Survey (Quantitative)
+- Distribute a broader survey to gather data from a larger pool of users (aim for 50+ responses)
+- Include questions about tool usage patterns, frequency of certain tasks, and prioritization of potential improvements
+- Use Likert scales to measure satisfaction with current integration options
+### Why This Research Methodology?
+The decision to use interviews and surveys makes sense given what we're trying to understand.
+Interviews will provide deeper insights into how engineers actually work with OpenTelemetry resource attributes in Prometheus.
+Meanwhile, surveys (which may run alongside the interviews) will help validate whether the patterns we observe in interviews hold true across a broader range of teams and organizations.

+I reviewed the [OTel End-User SIG survey](https://github.com/open-telemetry/sig-end-user/tree/main/end-user-surveys/otel-prom-interoperability) to see if we could use their findings instead of running our own survey.
+I noticed some overlap.
+However, their survey focused more broadly on OpenTelemetry and Prometheus interoperability.
+In contrast, our research is specifically centered on resource attributes, meaning our survey questions will need to be different.
+## Target Participants
+- Engineers or practitioners with hands-on experience using both Prometheus and OpenTelemetry.
+- Roles may include:
+  - Site Reliability Engineers (SREs)
+  - DevOps Engineers
+  - Platform Engineers
+  - Observability Engineers
+  - Backend Developers
+- Working in environments where observability and monitoring are part of their day-to-day workflow.
+- Experience with configuring, maintaining, or querying metrics in Prometheus.
+- Familiarity with OTLP (OpenTelemetry Protocol) and how resource attributes are set or used.
+## Timeline
+The full project schedule is documented in this [Google Doc](https://docs.google.com/document/d/133oj-hsj6t2Hs2Yt6zpkihdbnucKeeNdF4XGXkDbrNs/edit?tab=t.hy4j88dpzfl9).